ManuGar/UFOD/README.md

 ### Dataset

+The dataset needs to be annotated using the Pascal VOC format.
+An application that produces such a format is [LabelImg](https://github.com/tzutalin/labelImg).
+The folder containing the dataset must contain two folders:
+- JPEGImages folder: containing the images.
+- Annotations folder: containing the annotations using the Pascal format.

+This dataset will be later split.
+If the user wants to provide a explicit split, the organisation must be as follows:
+- train
+  - JPEGImages: folder containing the images of the training set.
+  - Annotations: folder containing the annotations of the training set.
+- test
+  - JPEGImages: folder containing the images of the testing set.
+  - Annotations: folder containing the annotations of the testing set.

+A dataset with this organization is provided in the [fruits folder](fruits).

 ### Configuration File

 UFOD training process is configured by means of a json file, that must contain the following information: